SCCA RallyCross: Modified

 This category includes most vehicles not in the other two.
 In 2012 the former Modified 2WD class was split into Modified RWD and Modified FWD, though some regions still use the old M2 classing.
 Modifications are fairly unrestricted, allowing for any suspension (including any changes in suspension geometry) and the use of any internal combustion engine.
 Most log booked race cars fall under this category.
 With these allowances this open class is the most competitive class in RallyCross.
 The category is divided into:

 Constructor

 This category was officially recognized in 2018 to allow vehicles other than standard production vehicles, such as Dune Buggies, Sandrails, Kit Cars, fabricated tube-frame vehicles and other custom built vehicles to enter RallyCross competition.
 In 2022, the rulebook was amended to include vehicles modified "in excess of the Modified Category requirements."
 Like the previous 3 categories, the Constructor class is separated, but only into two-wheel-drive and four-wheel-drive classes, with no distinction between front-wheel-drive and rear-wheel-drive.

 Side-By-Side / UTV

-In 2019, a class was introduced to allow side-by-side recreational vehicles (also known as Utility Task Vehciles or UTVs) to compete in RallyCross events.
+In 2019, a class was introduced to allow side-by-side recreational vehicles (also known as Utility Task Vehicles or UTVs) to compete in RallyCross events.
 At this time, there are no sub-categories of the UTV class.